epfl-ada/ada-2024-project-dondata2025/README.md

 ### Name detection

 To identify the main characters in our movies, we processed the plot_summaries.txt file, which contains plot summaries for 42,306 movies extracted from English-language Wikipedia.
-Each entry in the file follows a consistent structure:

-Wikipedia ID \t Plot Summary \n
+Every line in the file represents a movie, with its wikipedia id and plot summary separated by a tabulation.

 Using this format, we extracted both the Wikipedia ID and the plot summary, linking each movie’s name to its corresponding Wikipedia ID and release year.